jasmerri/tsumo/image-sets.typ

   image(path + ".svg", ..args)
 }

-// The default resolver.
+// The default image resolver.
 Uses Riichi tiles from ./assets/Tiles/Riichi.
-#let resolver = (
+#let riichi = (
   // Return an image from a tile tuple.
   // The default drawer assumes this exists.
   resolve-tile: _resolve-image-path,